MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-enable-application-insights.md

 ---
-title: Enable Sending Telemetry to Application Insights
+title: Enable/Disable Sending Telemetry to Application Insights
 description: Learn how you can get richer telemetry by connecting your Business Central with Application Insights for telemetry. ms.reviewer: kepontop ms.topic: conceptual